 Dr. Zeba Mahmud is the leading technical and managerial link of Alive & Thrive in Bangladesh.
 She ensures technical excellence in the design, implementation, follow up and analysis of the A&T supported technical support activities and facilitates policy dialogue and stakeholder partnerships with relevant sectors, guided by the HQ team.
-Prior to joining Alive & Thrive, she was director of nutrition for the BRAC Institute of Global Health (BIGH).
-In this role, she led BIGH’s work on nutrition research, training, and education and engaged the Government of Bangladesh, international organizations, and other stakeholders in policy dialogue on nutrition policies and program development.
-She also worked as country director of the Micronutrient Initiative in Bangladesh—supporting national actions to eliminate vitamin and mineral deficiencies to improve the health and well being of the people of Bangladesh.
+Prior to joining Alive & Thrive in 2015, she was director of nutrition for the BRAC Institute of Global Health (BIGH).
+She also worked as country director of the Micronutrient Initiative in Bangladesh—supporting national actions to eliminate vitamin and mineral deficiencies to improve the health and wellbeing of the people of Bangladesh.
 From 1993 to 2003, she pioneered and led the government’s National Nutrition Program on behalf of BRAC.
 Early in her career as a medical professional, she performed preventive and clinical services in rural communities.
 She has published several papers on nutrition and presented at numerous national and international conferences and meetings.
 She is a medical doctor with an MPhil in nutrition and more than 25 years of experience in nutrition programming and research with international NGOs, private sector and government of Bangladesh.

 Tohidul Islam had been working with Alive & Thrive Bangladesh over the seven years, He provides Financial and Administrative support, manages petty cash and makes payment tracker for vendor.
 He provides logistic support; procurement support, documentation (Photo shoot & achieve) calculation support-staffs’ overtime, IT support, vendor verification.
 He assists Senior Finance & Operations Manager to document monthly Imprest package.
 He also manages the front desk.
 He holds a master of commerce in accounting at the National University.
 Before joining Alive & Thrive he worked as accounting and finance Officer at Technohaven Company Ltd.